 Any objective summary of Eddie Bennett's contributions to baseball makes him seem at best a minor figure in the game's history.
 Yet during the 1920s and early 1930s, his evident devotion for the game made him a powerful symbol to many fans.
 Although his time in the limelight was brief, there are signs that he has not been entirely forgotten.

-Eddie was born in Flatbush in 1903; any chance at a career in baseball appeared over after an accident during infancy left him with a serious spinal injury.
+Eddie was born in the Flatbush section of Brooklyn in 1903; any chance at a career in baseball appeared over after an accident during infancy left him with a serious spinal injury.
 The life of the handicapped youngster was further blighted when both of his parents died in the 1918 influenza epidemic.

 In 1919 his fortunes took a dramatic turn for the better when he attended a Yankee game at the Polo Grounds.
 Happy Felsch, center fielder of the visiting White Sox, noticed Eddie's smile and, sharing the superstitions of many ballplayers of the era, told teammates that "a hunchback should be lucky for him."
 When Felsch did indeed have a good day, he and Eddie Cicotte convinced manager Kid Gleason to hire Eddie Bennett as a batboy and unofficial mascot.